WTRW

+WTRW is a Class A station.
+It has an effective radiated power (ERP) of 970 watts.
+The transmitter is on Salem Mountain Road near Firetower Drive in Waymart.

 Programming

-WTRW has a weekday schedule mostly made up of nationally syndicated conservative talk shows: Hugh Hewitt, Sean Hannity, Dennis Prager, Mark Levin, Brian Kilmeade, Chris Plante, "Red Eye Radio", “Our American Stories” with Lee Habeeb, and "This Morning, America's First News with Gordon Deal."
+WTRW has a weekday schedule mostly made up of nationally syndicated conservative talk shows: Hugh Hewitt, Sean Hannity, Dennis Prager, Mark Levin, Brian Kilmeade, Chris Plante, Red Eye Radio, Our American Stories with Lee Habeeb, and This Morning, America's First News with Gordon Deal.

-Weekends feature shows on money, health, technology, real estate and law, with a Sunday afternoon polka music show.
-Weekend hosts include Glenn Beck, Rich Valdés, Bill Handel and Rich Demuro.
-Most hours begin with Fox News Radio.
+Weekends feature shows on money, health, technology, real estate, religion and law, with a Sunday afternoon polka music show.
+Weekend talk shows include The Glenn Beck Radio Program, America Tonight with Rich Valdés, Bill Handel on the Law and Rich DeMuro on Tech.
+Most hours begin with an update from Fox News Radio.